Me & the Rhythm

-"Me & the Rhythm" is a song by American singer Selena Gomez from her second solo studio album Revival (2015), also included as the eighth track in the record.
+"Me & the Rhythm" is a song by American singer Selena Gomez from her second solo studio album Revival (2015), included as the eighth track on the record.
 It was released on October 2, 2015 to digital download platforms as the album's first and only promotional single.
 The song was written by Gomez, Justin Tranter, and Julia Michaels, along with its producers Robin Fredriksson and Mattias Larsson, known as Mattman & Robin.
 "Me & the Rhythm" was the last song recorded for Revival, conceived after Gomez delayed the album's mixing to record more material with Michaels and Tranter.
 Gomez has called the track a personal favorite from the album.

-"Me & the Rhythm" is a dance, disco, R&B and synthpop song, while its production contains steel drums, deep house beats, "pulsating" percussion and "smoky" synths throughout its instrumentation.
+"Me & the Rhythm" is a dance, disco, and synth-pop song, while its production contains steel drums, deep house beats, "pulsating" percussion and "smoky" synths throughout its instrumentation.
 Lyrically, the track addresses the concepts of losing yourself on the dance floor and being free in the moment.
 "Me & the Rhythm" was well received by contemporary music critics, with praise directed at its vintage disco sound and Gomez's sultry vocals.
 The promote the song, the singer appeared on The Today Show to perform a set which included a medley of "Me & the Rhythm" and "Come & Get It".
 The track was included on the setlist for the singer's 2016 Revival Tour.